manrongm/QuizMaster-/ReadMe.md

-# 🎯 QuizMaster - Interactive Trivia Game
+# 🎯 QuizMaster - Interactive Quiz Application

-**An engaging Node.js-powered trivia game where users can attempt questions, validate answers, and contribute new quiz questions dynamically.**
+**An engaging Node.js-powered trivia web application where users can attempt questions, validate answers, and contribute new quiz questions dynamically.**

 ---